Gospel (Cycle A): Matthew 2:13-15, 19-23

 God revealed a life of pressure to the Holy Family.
 Have your post-Christmas experiences been pressured?
 Have they taken a downturn?
 How can they be God's will?

-While our post-holiday downturns may not be a traumatic as the upheaval the Holy Family suffered, we can still sense some of their anxiety.
+While our post-holiday downturns may not be as traumatic as the upheaval the Holy Family suffered, we can still sense some of their anxiety.
 And, we can have hope that our downturns, like theirs, have a place in God's plan.
 If Joseph can hear God's voice even in his sleep, why can't we catch wind of God's will?
 Don't God's angels serve us as much as a Jewish carpenter, so long ago?

 Review the holidays.
 Place the joys and sorrows of the holidays before the Lord.
-How do you see God working with you this past season.
+How do you see God working with you this past season?
 How is he working with you now?